n-kb/blog-v1/_posts/2017-12-19-trust-transparency.md

 ![Trust levels in 12 European countries](../graphs/trust_eu/trust.png)

 As could be expected, trust fell sharply in most European countries since the mid-2000s and the fall was strongest in countries severely affected by the financial crisis.
-If trust correlates with anything at all, it seems to be with social conditions, for which I used rising unemployment as a proxy (the red highlights on the chart above).
+If trust correlates with anything at all, it seems to be with social conditions, for which I used rising unemployment as a proxy (the red highlights on the chart above).<sup><a name='note_2' id='#note_2' class='note_anchor' href='#foot_2'>2</a></sup>

 This makes sense.
 Trust is the confidence that an institution will help us in the future.
 If your situation deteriorates or is at risk of deteriorating, you have no reason to assume that institutions currently in place (and possibly responsible for the deterioration) will make your life better any time soon.